Peter the Great (Fabergé egg)

 The Peter the Great egg is a jewelled Easter egg made under the supervision of the Russian jeweler Peter Carl Fabergé in 1903 for the last Tsar of Russia, Nicholas II.
 Tsar Nicholas presented the Fabergé egg to his wife, the Czarina Alexandra Fyodorovna.
-The egg is currently located at the Virginia Museum of Fine Arts in Richmond, Virginia, in the United States.
+The egg is now in the Virginia Museum of Fine Arts in Richmond, Virginia, in the United States.

 Design

 Made in the Rococo style, the Peter the Great Egg celebrated the two-hundredth anniversary of the founding of St. Petersburg in 1703.
 It is made of red, green and yellow gold, platinum, rose-cut diamonds, rubies, enamel, rock crystal, and miniature watercolor portraits on ivory.
 The egg measures 41/4 by 31/8 (diameter) inches.

 Executed in gold, the curves are set with diamonds and rubies.
 The body of the egg is covered in laurel leaves and bulrushes that are chased in 14-carat green gold.
 These symbolize the source of the "living waters".
 The spiky heads are set with square rubies.
 White enamel ribbons inscribed with historical details encircle the egg.
 On the top of the egg is an enameled wreath which encircles Nicholas II's monogram.
 The bottom of the egg is adorned with the double-headed imperial eagle, made of black enamel and crowned with two diamonds.

 The egg shell features four miniature watercolors painted by B. Byalz.
 The paintings representing the "before" and "after" of St. Petersburg in 1703 and 1903.
 The front painting features the extravagant Winter Palace, the official residence of Nicholas II two hundred years after the founding of St. Petersburg.
 Opposite this, on the back of the egg, is a painting of the log cabin believed to be built by Peter the Great himself, representative of the founding of St. Petersburg on the banks of the Neva River.
 On the sides of the egg are portraits of Peter the Great in 1703 and Nicholas II in 1903.
 Each of the miniatures is covered by rock crystal.
 The dates 1703 and 1903, worked in diamonds, appear on either side of the lid above the paintings of the log cabin and Winter Palace, respectively.

 Below each painting are fluttering enamel ribbons with inscriptions in black Cyrillic letters.
 The inscriptions include: "The Emperor Peter the Great, born in 1672, founding St. Petersburg in 1703", "The first little house of the Emperor Peter the Great]in 1703", "The Emperor Nicholas II born in the 1868 ascended the throne in 1894" and "The Winter Palace of His Imperial Majesty in 1903."

+The design of the piece is based on an egg-shaped gold and enamel clock nécessaire made in Paris in 1757 for the Tsarina Elizabeth, which is in the collection of the Hermitage Museum.